-To submit an application, visit our careers page (linked above), select the relevant job vacancy, click ‘APPLY’ and complete an application form.
+To submit an application, click ‘APPLY’ and complete an application form.

 Your application must include CV and covering letter, briefly addressing the critical competencies listed in the detailed job description on our website or the attachment.
 Applications that do not meet these criteria will not be accepted.

 - Applicants must be an Australian citizen/permanent resident or have a suitable visa in place that allows ongoing full-time work in Australia, in order to apply for this position.
 Sponsorship is not available.